 Hantavirus cruise ship outbreak

 On 2 May 2026, a group of passengers with severe respiratory illness on a cruise ship was reported to the World Health Organization (WHO).
-On 4 May 2026, WHO reported that out of the 88 passengers and 59 crew aboard this cruise ship, a total of seven (two confirmed and five suspected) cases of a rare, but severe infection called hantavirus, including three deaths, had been identified [1].
+On 4 May 2026, WHO reported that a total of seven (two confirmed and five suspected) cases of hantavirus, a rare but severe infection, had been identified among the 88 passengers and 59 crew members aboard this cruise ship, including three deaths [1].

-Symptoms were first reported between 6 and 28 April 2026 and included fever, gastrointestinal (gut) problems, with a rapid development to pneumonia, acute respiratory distress syndrome and shock [1].
+Symptoms were first reported between 6 and 28 April 2026 and included fever, gastrointestinal (gut) problems, followed by a rapid development to pneumonia, acute respiratory distress syndrome and shock [1].

-WHO is managing this outbreak with a coordinated international response, including in-depth investigations, case isolation and care, medical evacuation and laboratory investigations.
+WHO is coordinating an international response, including in-depth investigations, case isolation and care, medical evacuation and laboratory investigations.
 WHO currently assesses risk to the global population from this event as low and continues to monitor this outbreak.
 Updates will be available as the situation develops [1].

 The UK Health Security Agency (UKHSA) is monitoring and providing expertise and public health advice.
-UKHSA are working closely with the Foreign, Commonwealth and Development Office (FCDO), WHO, the UK Devolved Administrations and international health partners to support the response [3, 4].
+UKHSA are working closely with the Foreign, Commonwealth and Development Office (FCDO), WHO, the UK Devolved Administrations and international health partners to support the response [4, 5].
+Updates regarding British nationals affected are provided by UKHSA update on the hantavirus cruise ship outbreak – GOV.UK.

 No additional precautions are necessary for the UK public [4].